Michigan governor signs bills for Detroit bankruptcy plan

 The Republican governor hailed the legislature’s bipartisan passage of the bills, but cautioned that the bankruptcy case filed by Michigan’s biggest city in July 2013 is far from done.

 “This is a story that’s not over.
 So while we celebrate today let’s recognize there’s more work to be done.
 There’s an important vote coming in July.
-There’s still another phase of the bankruptcy trial,” Snyder said at the bill signing attended by state lawmakers, Detroit officials and U.S. Judge Gerald Rosen, the lead mediator in the city’s bankruptcy.
+There’s still another phase of the bankruptcy trial,” Snyder said at the bill signing.

 Detroit and state officials are hoping that the grand bargain will sway thousands of city workers and retirees to vote in favor of the proposed debt adjustment plan.
 If they reject it, the officials have warned that the money would be yanked and pension cuts would be bigger.